MicroEJ/docs/Tutorials/tutorialSoftwareRobot.rst

 recording by replacing the ``EventHandler`` and we stop (3) it by restoring the initial ``EventHandler``.

-Use WatchPointer in our main application
+Use WatchPointer in our Main Application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The API of our ``WatchPointer`` is straightforward, just ``start()`` and ``stop()``